Philanthropy at Korowa

 It is through your generosity, that the Foundation together with the School Council, have been able to support the continued development of the School’s facilities, enhancing teaching and learning opportunities, along with supporting the scholarship and bursary program, which provides opportunities for students to attend or remain at Korowa who may otherwise not be able.

-The Foundation has assisted in the development of new and improved facilities that have recently included the new Junior School Science Laboratory and the Ceramics Studio both of which opened in 2022.
-The Foundation has launched the Jean Barnfather Memorial Scholarship – a means-tested Scholarship that will enable a student, who otherwise would not be able to attend the School, to experience all the benefits of a Korowa education.
+The Foundation has assisted in the development of new and improved facilities that have recently included the Junior School Science Laboratory and the Ceramics Studio both of which opened in 2022.
+The Foundation awarded the Jean Barnfather Memorial Scholarship in 2023 – a means-tested Scholarship that will enable a student, who otherwise would not be able to attend the School, to experience all the benefits of a Korowa education.

 Please join us in our vision to continue to create a school, that not only exhibits strong values, but encourages students, in all their diverse talents and aspirations, to achieve the very best educational outcome – an outcome that enables them to move confidently into the next stage of their lives and make a difference to their world.Click here to donate to Korowa